iisys-hof/map-matching-2/README.md

 ![Example 10](docs/example-10.png "Example 10")
 This is the same example as above but the closed bridge is zoomed in.
 We can see that the green match result was split a bit earlier than only around the closed part of the bridge.
 This is a result that can be discussed.
 We can see that the orange candidate policy projections lie in a difficult situation.
-With the measurement points (at the red track arrows) it is definitely difficult to choose optimal candidates in this situation.
+With the point points (at the red track arrows) it is definitely difficult to choose optimal candidates in this situation.
 Though this result is not perfect, it is quite good compared to a result that would make a large detour in this situation.